akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 The State will evaluate the offeror’s experience in performing projects of similar scope and complexity.
-The State will also evaluate the offeror’s experience with open source software development, human-centered design, and continuous deployment methods.
+The State will also evaluate the offeror’s experience with open source software development, progressive web applications, human-centered design, and continuous deployment methods.

 ### <a name="5.06"></a>Sec.
 5.06 Contract Cost (20% - 200 points)